zatchliu/rosette-identification/StyleGuide.md

 Example:
 `1-image-input-and-preprocessing`

-Like naming conventions for variables and class, branch names should be clear and concise.
+Like naming conventions for variables and classes, branch names should be clear and concise.

-This is also the default branch naming style in Github if you create a branch off an issue, with the feature name being the name of the issue.
+This is also the default branch naming style in GitHub if you create a branch off an issue, with the feature name being the name of the issue.

 ### Branch Creation Norms
 - Create a new branch for each independent feature or substantial change.